yguenduez/nerd-neck/nerd-neck-report/src/report.md

 soldered to a Lithium-Polymer (LiPo) battery for which it has an integrated circuit to load the battery.
 This already solves the battery-driven goal of this project.

-To measure the person's bad posture, it is enough to measure the orientation of a person's back.
+To detect the person's bad posture the orientation of a person's back is measured.
 Therefore, we use an inertial measurement unit (IMU), that gives us the orientation information with its gyroscope values.
 The IMU is connected via an inter-integrated-circuit (I2C), a common serial communication protocol, to communicate with the MCU.